modxcms/Resizer/README.md

 Resizer v0.2
 ==========

-A light-weight, modern image resizer for MODX.
+A lightweight, modern image resizer for MODX.
 Built on [Imagine](https://github.com/avalanche123/Imagine), Resizer supports the Gmagick, Imagick and GD extensions and is considerably faster than phpThumb for image sizing and cropping operations.

 Requirements
 -----------